Q: WHERE CAN I GET ALL THE ANSWERS?

 Q: What can I, the music fan, do to help?

 A: Good question!
 Ask your local record store specifically for our releases.
-If that gets you dirty looks or, worse, inaction, you can mail order the stuff or get here on our website.
+If that gets you dirty looks or, worse, inaction, you can mail order the goods directly or get here on our website.
 Then, let us know which stores in your area don't carry what you want---send us a message naming names and we'll direct our considerable powers of persuasion at these trouble makers.

 Q: Can stores/distributors contact Bloodshot directly about getting your releases on their shelves?